deanmalmgren/flo/README.md

 There are many ways one could conceivably write a data analysis workflow from scratch, from writing single programs that ingest, analyze and visualize data to simple scripts that each handle one part of the puzzle.
-Particularly when developing workflows from scrach, we have the strong opinion that writing small scripts with intermediate outputs is a much more effecitve way to develop a prototype data workflow.
+Particularly when developing workflows from scratch, we have the strong opinion that writing small scripts with intermediate outputs is a much more effective way to develop a prototype data workflow.
 In our experience, we find it to be very convenient to edit a script, run it, and repeat several times to make sure it is behaving the way we intend.
 For one thing, this pattern makes it far easier to